 When you're a teacher, more than 90 percent of your work time is spent teaching.
 No other profession requires that amount of sustained production.
 Think about it.
 Most businesses have weekly - even daily - staff meetings to problem-solve, set priorities, and plan.
 Durango teachers currently don't have that time.
 In addition, the professional learning community model is a research-based, proven strategy to increase student achievement.
 Research has demonstrated that substantive, sustainable improvement in student achievement occurs in those schools that operate as a professional learning community or a similar collaborative, results-based environment.
 Professional learning communities provide teachers with more opportunities to improve their teaching so they can be more effective with the time they DO have in the classroom.

 How will you know that the collaborative planning time is effective?

 The simplest answer?
 Student achievement will improve; the number of students scoring unsatisfactory will be reduced, and the number of students scoring advanced will increase.

 We also will conduct a teacher survey this year to determine whether they believe the time was used effectively.
 The district will submit a report to the school board on activities conducted at each school, student achievement results, and the survey results next Spring to determine whether the early release program should continue.

 Will the bus schedules change for the early release?

 Yes.
-School buses will pick up elementary students 90 minutes earlier and secondary students 60 minutes earlier on Fridays to accommodate the early release schedule.
+School buses will pick up elementary students 90 minutes earlier and secondary students 60 minutes earlier on Mondays to accommodate the early release schedule.

 What about students who attend Kids Camp?
 Won't the early release mean more expenses for parents?

 No. The Kids Camp after-school enrichment program will watch elementary students for free during the 90 minutes of Professional Learning Communities.
 Families who do not pick up their children by the regular dismissal hour, will be charged for any time their child stays in Kids Camp after the regular dismissal hour.